jyothiv-codes/PersonalProjects/README.md

 References- geeksforgeeks.com, stackoverflow.com

 **recommendation.py**
-A movie recommender system built using Streamlit and Generative AI.
-Currently, I have used only Gemini AI for the recommendation, but I am working on building this with other LLMs as well
+A movie recommender system built using Streamlit and Generative AI (using Gemini AI API)

+**recommender_open-ai.py**
+A movie recommender system built using Streamlit and Generative AI (using OpenAI API)